envoy/envoy-integrations-sdk-nodejs/README.md

   * Attach more things by providing more arguments.
   */
   await job.attach({ type: 'text', label: 'foo', value: 'bar' });
   /**
+  * If the job is some multi-step process,
+  * you can update it's message without changing the status.
+  * You can also optionally attach things by providing more arguments.
+  */
+  await job.update('Still working...');

+  /**
   * JWT usage